timchristoffer/kit/README.md

 This project is a web application built using **Next.js** for the frontend and a **C# .NET backend** for code analysis.
 The application allows users to paste or write code in a text area and receive a detailed analysis report.
 The backend analyzes the code based on multiple aspects, including readability, security, and performance, and returns the results to the frontend.

 ## **Usage**
-1. The user pastes their code into the text field and clicks "Analyze."
+1. The user pastes their code into the text field or uploads a code file and clicks "Analyze."
 2. The backend process starts and analyzes the code.
 3. The results are displayed as a report in the frontend, providing the user with insights into what can be improved in their code.

-This project showcases how to combine frontend and backend technologies to build a functional and user-friendly application that solves a real-world problem.

 ---